2 Days in Porto: The Best of Porto in 48 hours

 Explore Porto Old Town

 The inscription of Porto historic center (together with the Luiz I bridge and the Monastery of Serra do Pilar) as a UNESCO World Heritage Site dates back to 1996.
-As you walk up and down the hills and discover the many landmarks, it soon gets apparent why Porto is so unique.
+As you walk up and down the hills and discover the many landmarks, it soon becomes apparent why Porto is so unique.
 Over the centuries, as the city grew bigger and new monuments were built, the urban landscape maintained a harmony that is still palpable.

 Porto, Portugal